Hoyoll/pubsub/Readme.md

+# pubsub
-My attempt at implementing listener pattern in go
+my attempt at making event listener in go